Dr Daniel Sawyer

 Poetry

-As a first move towards this book, I have published an article on a poem which conventional literary history says shouldn't exist: an accidental Shakespearean sonnet from 1448/9, embedded in a romance which imagines itself as a story coming from Persia and translated from Greek.
-I’m currently writing, among other things, a discussion of the three inventions of blank verse—two of which occurred before 1500—and the first study of the earliest known poem in English with a specific, naming attribution to a woman.
+I'm writing a book that revises our understanding of the Middle English period through a series of case studies: poems that literary history says shouldn't exist.
+As a first move towards this book, I have published an article on a very strange poem: an accidental Shakespearean sonnet from 1448/9, embedded in a romance which imagines itself as a story coming from Persia and translated from Greek.
+I’m currently writing, among other things, on the coming of regular rhyme to English; on the two-and-a-half medieval inventions of English blank verse; and on the earliest known poem in English with a specific, naming attribution to a woman.

 Manuscripts